nih0n/nih0n/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Blazor and GraphQL
+- 🌱 I’m currently learning GraphQL
 - 💬 Ask me about .NET

 ### Languages and Tools